abhireddy20/Video-Game-Sales-Project/README.md

 influences sales outcomes, as does the geographic origins of a game’s publisher, and will showcase these factors in the coming sections.

 Background

-The dataset3 is a list of the 16718 mainstream video games released from 1980 to 2020 and was collected by scraping data from https://www.vgchartz.com/, a data and statistics repository on video games.
+The dataset is a list of the 16718 mainstream video games released from 1980 to 2020 and was collected by scraping data from https://www.vgchartz.com/, a data and statistics repository on video games.
 The dataset includes numerous variables: “platform” indicates the hardware for which the game was released, “genre” denotes the game’s categorization, “developers” specifies the development studio credited with creating the game, “publisher” refers to the group who published and marketed the game, “critic score” represents the average score given by video game critics, “user score” reflects the average score given by consumers, and each game includes global sales data along with individual sales data for the three major video